pulumi/pulumi-provider-boilerplate/README.md

 - is a gRPC server which allows for the Pulumi engine to create resources in a specific cloud
 - holds the lifecycle logic for these cloud resources
 - holds a pulumi JSON schema that describes the provider
-- provides language-specific SDKs so resources can be created in whichever language you prefer.
+- provides language-specific SDKs so resources can be created in whichever language you prefer

 When we speak of a "native" provider, we mean that all implementation is native to Pulumi, as opposed to [Terraform based providers](https://github.com/pulumi/pulumi-tf-provider-boilerplate).